AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 An aggregate library project does not have any source files directly (only through other standard projects).
 Therefore a number of the standard attributes and packages are forbidden in an aggregate library project.
-Here is a (nonexhaustive) list:
+Here is a (non-exhaustive) list:

 * ``Languages``
 * ``Source_Files``, ``Source_List_File`` and other attributes dealing with